 1. How is Sunny Point different than other Cottage Resorts?
 This is a great question.
 There are a couple of things different about us.
 First, our cottages and inn are extremely private and all are waterfront.
 Many other places cluster all their cottages together, one on top of another.
-We only have 11 cottages and the inn sharing 2,700 feet of waterfront.
+We only have 9 cottages, the Grand Muskokan and the inn sharing 2,700 feet of waterfront.
 Our property is enormous.
 We have over 84 acres.
 The result is space and tranquility.With a maximum occupancy of about 100 people, there is close to an acre of property for every guest here.
 Second, in our desire to create for our guests, the "Great Canadian Cottage Experience",

 we present fully equipped modern, clean & well maintained cottages with steps to the lake, a dock and a canoe.
 Third, with all this property, we've added resort style amenities to keep you and your family as busy as you wish without having to leave the property.